 Responsible gaming is a key prerequisite for the company.
 The quality assurance system therefore includes a separate policy focusing on this issue.
 The policy document contains nine principles that provide the basis for Norsk Tipping’s promotion of responsible gaming at all levels of the organisation.
 The main points of the policy are available on the company’s website.

-The aim of the company’s social responsibility work is to ensure that “Norsk Tipping takes responsibility for its impact on people, society and the environment.”
+The aim of the company’s social responsibility and sustainability work is to ensure that “Norsk Tipping takes responsibility for its impact on people, society and the environment.”
 The company takes a risk-based approach to the area and uses due diligence assessments in line with international guidelines where relevant.
-Norsk Tipping’s social responsibility work is anchored in its quality assurance system by means of its social responsibility policy and associated policies, guidelines, and procedures.
-The company’s social responsibility policy encompasses areas such as ethical guidelines, responsible gaming, anti-corruption measures, internal and external malpractice, including money laundering, human rights, working conditions, the climate and the environment, and reporting.
+The work is anchored in Norsk Tipping’s quality assurance system by means of its policies for social responsibility and sustainability.
+Social responsibility and sustainability must also be taken account of in the formulation of policy and guidelines in relevant areas.
+This especially applies to the areas of responsible gaming, compliance, and internal control, safeguarding the company’s employees, communication and marketing, procurements, and contract follow-up, as well as the climate and environment.

 Norsk Tipping’s code of conduct and the company’s code of conduct for suppliers are available, unabridged, from the company’s website.